Deputy Head Academic

 From Form 3 we begin to hone in on delivering the curriculum in a way to stretch the most able; support the weaker pupils and ensure each pupil reaches their full potential through our setting structure.
-The wealth of experience of our staff enables us to set in blocks in Maths, Science, English and French.
+The wealth of experience of our staff enables us to set in blocks in Maths, Science, English and French from Form 4.

 UPPER SCHOOL (FORMS 5 & 6)

-We are proud to be so innovative in our Able, Gifted and Talented programme.
+We are proud to be so innovative in our More Able programme.
 Each section of the school has the opportunity to be challenged through investigations, problem solving and discussion groups in Maths, English and Science in our enrichment blocks that occur throughout the year.
-Each talented or gifted pupil is provided for individually so that they can reach their full potential.
+Each more able pupil is provided for individually so that they can reach their full potential.

 Our pupils are exposed to a wealth of opportunities within the curriculum.
 We pride ourselves on a curriculum that not only enables our pupils to achieve exceptionally good examination results but also engages them in the excitement of learning and preparing them for the wider world.

 Cranleighans grow up to be independent, thoughtful and well-rounded; confident in their ability to question, analyse and express opinions.
-They experience a diverse programme of study from Maths Puzzle days to Shakespeare for schools; from modular Humanities courses to philosophical thinking.
+They experience a diverse programme of study from Maths Puzzle days to Shakespeare; from modular Humanities courses to philosophical thinking.

-Our Form 5 pupils undertake an extended project, based on the FPQ (Foundation Project Qualification) which enables them to explore a question of their own choosing in greater depth and also learn how to record their findings in a coherent and mature manner; with advanced referencing skills.
+Our Form 5 pupils undertake an extended project, based on the IPQ (ISEB Project Qualification) which enables them to explore a question of their own choosing in greater depth and also learn how to record their findings in a coherent and mature manner; with advanced referencing skills.

-We regularly hold theme days such as rocket building, Greek methodology, Tudor Balls and much more.
-Our Patron of reading ensures that the children’s love of books is related to a well-known author so that they can see how school skills are transferrable in real life.
-These outings, visiting speakers and theme days put their learning in context and encourages the pupils to become creative thinkers who communicate at a level beyond their years…it is about bringing their learning to life.
+We regularly hold theme days such as rocket building, Greek mythology, Tudor Balls and much more.
+Our Patron of Reading ensures that the children’s love of books is related to a well-known author so that they can see how school skills are transferrable in real life.
+These outings, visiting speakers and theme days put their learning in context and encourage the pupils to become creative thinkers who communicate at a level beyond their years…it is about bringing their learning to life.